Everything you need to know to choose your perfect voyage

 Here’s everything you need to know at-a-glance to choose the stateroom or suite that’s right for your party.
 Click the cabin type to see a representative drawing.

-The only staterooms on Seaventure that can accommodate three people.
-Standard Triples are configured with 3 twin beds.
-Family Triples (409 and 411) have 1 queen and 1 twin.
+The only staterooms that can accommodate three people.
+Standard Triples are configured with 3 twin beds or one queen and one twin.

 Located on the lowest passenger deck of the ship, Portholes are best for those with seasickness.
 They are less ideal for outdoor views.

 Located on Decks 4 and 5, Windows are good for outdoor views.
 This is the most prevalent cabin class, giving you the most choice of location.

 These suites feature a sliding glass door with access directly onto the Promenade deck.